-ALL BOOKS BELOW ARE AVAILABLE WITH SOMALI AND ENGLISH TEXT ON THE PAGES.
-50+ other languages also available at this website.
+THE FOLLOWING TITLES ARE AVAILABLE WITH SOMALI AND ENGLISH TEXT ON THE PAGES:

 By encouraging your student to read Somali books for kids or listen to Somali audio books, you will help them in their acquisition of a second language.
 Give your children the benefits of bilingualism!